 ACTION EVALUATION SUMMARY OF PROGRESS (and comments) PILLAR 1: Legislation and regulations 1.1Conduct a review of wildlife crime cases (Law 5/2017) before court to identify measures to improve successful prosecution rate, taking stock from the Rapid Reference Manual for investigators and prosecutors on wildlife crime.
 At least a 10% rise in the wildlife crime prosecution rate.
-On progress M1 - ANAC contacted and worked with the Criminal Investigation Police (SERNIC), Public Prosecutor, Private Sector, National and International Cooperating Agencies to address the effective implementation of the Law 572017 of 11 of May.
-ANAC and its partners did a review of the processes related to court cases and the recommendation was to train magistrates, SERNIC, Rangers and other Law Enforcement Officers in investigation and instruction of Environmental Crimes.
+On-track M1 - ANAC contacted and worked with the Criminal Investigation Police (SERNIC), Public Prosecutor, Private Sector, National and International Cooperation Agencies to address the effective implementation of the Law 5/2017 of 11 of May.
+However the review of the processes related to court cases was done and the recommendation was to train magistrates, SERNIC, Rangers and other Law Enforcement Officers, in investigation and instruction of Environmental Crimes.
 M2 - ANAC and the Partners mentioned in the M1, did the review of the gaps to address the effective implementation of the Law 5/2017 of 11 May; M3 - Gaps review process completed.
 M4 - Relevant Stakeholder consulted during M1 to M3.
-M5 - Recommendation was to conduct training to Magistrates (Public and Judgers), National Criminal Investigation Services (SERNIC), Ranger and other Law Enforcement Agents; M6- following the result of M5, in September and October 2021, a training was conducted in Ponto Douro, Maputo Province and Massingir District in Gaza Province respectively, to 31 Judger (19 men and 12 women) which 16 were trainers of judges on wildlife crimes based on the manual for training and support to judiciary magistrates, the Law of Protection Conservation and Sustainable Management of the Biological Diversity (Law 5/2017 of 11th of May), the Criminal Code and the Criminal Process Code.
+M5 - Recommendation was to conduct training to Magistrates (Public and Judgers), National Criminal Investigation Services (SERNIC) Officers, Ranger and other Law Enforcement Agents; M6- following the result of M5, in September and October 2021, a training was conducted in Ponto do Ouro, Maputo Province and Massingir District in Gaza Province respectively, to 31 Judgers (19 men and 12 women) of which, 16 were trained as trainers of judges on wildlife crimes based on the manual for training and support to judiciary magistrates, the effective application of Law of Protection Conservation and Sustainable Management of the Biological Diversity (Law 5/2017 of 11th of May), the Code Penal Process.
 The training included theoretical-practical subject and field visit to Limpopo and Maputo National Parks.
-Other training was conducted in April 2022, in Ponta Douro, for 18 judges (10 men and 8 women) of the northern region of Mozambique.
-This activities resulted in: In 2020, ANAC registered a total of 48 cases related suspects on environmental crimes, of which, only one was acquitted and the remaining 47 had penalties ranging from 1 to 20 years; In 2021 ANAC registered a total of 152 suspects of which 100 cases were judged, where 8 were acquitted, 92 had sentences ranging from 1 to a
+Other training was conducted in April 2022, in Ponta do Ouro, for 18 Judges (10 men and 8 women) of the northern region of Mozambique.
+This activities resulted: In 2020, ANAC registered a total of 48 cases related suspects on environmental crimes, of which, only 1 (one) was acquitted and the remaining 47 had penalties ranging from 1 to 20 years; In 2021 ANAC registered a total of 152 suspects of which 100 cases were judged, where 8 were acquitted, 92 had sentences rang